 During this same period, Ilya Salkind had reached his teens, and was anxious to become an actor --- but it soon became apparent that acting was not truly for him.
 Yet even as he attended college, he'd developed a passion for moviegoing that had him seeing a new picture around a dozen times per week!
 Noticing the fact that his son and heir was being bitten by the production bug, Alexander decided to put him to work as a production runner on his 1967 biopic, The Life of Cervantes.

 Thus did Ilya Salkind find his true calling in life.
-By 1969, Ilya had convinced his father to sign Kirk Douglas to a major role in the Team's next project, The Light at the Edge of the World, for which the junior Salkind was credited as Associate Producer.
+As the summer of 1967 intensified, the Salkinds, now firmly established as a three-man franchise (Alexander, Ilya and Grandpa Mikhail), next set their sights on satirizing James Bond.
+Result: the thriller/comedy Hot Line, with Robert Taylor in his final screen role, and released in the U.S. by Samuel Z. Arkoff's American International Pictures.
+Two years later, Ilya would convince his father to sign Kirk Douglas to a major role in the Team's next project, The Light at the Edge of the World, for which the junior Salkind was credited as Associate Producer.
 Light at the Edge, released in 1971, was followed by Bluebeard in 1972.
 The Edward Dmytryk-directed thriller, wherein Richard Burton was cast in the title role, marked Ilya Salkind's first credit as Executive Producer; soon after that, Pierre Spengler, a longtime friend of Ilya's, joined the production team.

 And so the stage was set for Team Salkind to make its mark upon the cinematic world in a big way.
-Joining forces with director Richard Lester, the entire Salkind Family --- Alexander, Ilya and old Grandpa Mikhail, along with Berta Dominguez D. and Pierre Spengler --- took the then-unprecedented step of filming Michael York, Oliver Reed, Raquel Welch, Richard Chamberlain, Faye Dunaway, Charlton Heston and Christopher Lee in two features --- both of them shot back-to-back, simultaneously!
+Joining forces with director Richard Lester, Alexander, Ilya and Grandpa Mikhail, along with Berta Dominguez D. and Pierre Spengler took the then-unprecedented step of filming Michael York, Oliver Reed, Raquel Welch, Richard Chamberlain, Faye Dunaway, Charlton Heston and Christopher Lee in two features --- both of them shot back-to-back, simultaneously!

 The results of this daring experiment are etched forever on the American moviegoing consciousness: The 3 Musketeers (1973) and The 4 Musketeers (1974).
 The global phenomenon instigated by both Musketeer movies was, unquestionably, unheard of; as a result, the House of Salkind soon became an entertainment dynasty --- truly, a force to be reckoned with!

-Mikhail Salkind died in December 1973, happily secure in the knowledge that his son and grandson would always carry out his legacy.
-The next step in achieving that aim occured three years later, as production began on the Salkindian rendition of Mark Twain's The Prince and the Pauper, which Warner Bros. released in the U.S. as simply Crossed Swords.
+On January 10th, 1974, shortly after The 4 Musketeers went into its post-production phase, Mikhail Salkind passed away, happily secure in the knowledge that his son and grandson would always carry out his legacy.
+The next step in achieving that aim occured less than 2 1/2 years later, as production began on the Salkindian rendition of Mark Twain's The Prince and the Pauper, which Warner Bros. released in the U.S. as simply Crossed Swords.
 Oliver Reed, Charlton Heston (portraying a very roguish Henry VIII) and Raquel Welch would now be joined by George C. Scott, Ernest Borgnine and young Mark Lester in the dual role of Edward VI and Master Tom Canty --- all working under the inspired direction of Richard Fleischer.
 The screenplay for Crossed Swords was the work of several contributors, principally Berta Salkind and George MacDonald Fraser, England's best-known author of satirically historical fiction.

 And then came that certain moment on the grounds of a certain sidewalk cafe on those magical Parisian streets.
 Up to this point, Team Salkind had accomplished plenty of amazing achievements --- but now, Ilya was anxious to launch the next generation of Salkind filmmaking.
 The young rooster wasted no time in making the pitch to his father: